bneiluj/searchDataIntoExcelFiles/README.md

 <!-- A Quick APP (made in 10min chrono for a friend)-->
+IT WAS BUILT AS A JOKE BUT IT HAS NOW BEEN USED IN BY FASHION WEB CONTENT PEOPLE

+The code is basic and was implemented very quickly.
+Do not take it seriously.
+This could have been implemented using a simple bash command line.

+#GOAL

 Get ids from a file and loop through all excel files

-Print the file name and id if id was found inside
+Print the name of the file where the id was found.

 #Run it
 node index.js